Contributor: Jay Gregorio. Lesson ID: 13255

 These rearrangements are illustrated in the work formula triangle below.
 Note that this triangle can only be used if the equation involves three quantities only.

-If you want to learn more about work done on objects, explore the Additional Resources found in the right-hand sidebar.
+To learn more about work done on objects, explore the Additional Resources in the right-hand sidebar.

-It is important to note that there are different kinds of force that may result in displacement.
-In fact, your own weight is a force; so when you move up or down a flight of steps, you are doing work yourself!
+It is important to note that different kinds of force may result in displacement.
+In fact, your own weight is a force, so when you move up or down a flight of steps, you are doing work yourself!

-First, you have to understand how you can calculate your weight in physics.
+First, you must understand how to calculate your weight in physics.
 Just like work, weight has a different meaning here.

 Calculating Your Weight

-When you step on a bathroom scale, you see a measurement of your mass.
+When you step on a bathroom scale, you see amass measurements.
 (In America, this is generally in pounds.
 In physics, we use kilograms.
 One kilogram equals 2.20462 pounds.)

 In physics, your weight (W) is a force that you exert downward toward the earth because of gravity's effect (g) on your mass (m).

 You step on your scale to find your mass (m) in kilograms (kg).
-This number in kilograms (kg) must then be multiplied by 9.8 meters per square seconds (m/s2), which is the gravitational constant (g) on earth.
+This number in kilograms (kg) must then be multiplied by 9.8 meters per square second (m/s2), which is the gravitational constant (g) on the earth.
 And because weight is a force, it is measured in Newtons (N).

-To explain this further, let's do a simple math example!
+To explain this further, do a simple math example!

 Weight (W) = mass (m) * gravitational constant (g)